Ward Clerk Certificate

 Program DescriptionThis program is designed to provide the training necessary to obtain the basic skills to be employed as a hospital ward clerk/secretary.
 All courses are available online.
 Medical keyboarding (KEYB10005) is strongly recommended to increase your employment opportunities.

 - Ensures medical records, laboratory reports, radiological images, and other patient records are properly completed and secured, but readily available to physicians, nurses and other health care providers

 - Has a critical role in ensuring optimal and safe patient care, enabling medical and nursing staff to do their work efficiently and in compliance with hospital policies and procedures

-- Ward clerks perform clerical work at the nurse's station of a hospital or nursing unit.
-Their work allows nurses to spend more time on patient care
+- Ward clerks perform clerical work at the nurse's station of a hospital or nursing unit allowing nurses to spend more time on patient care

-- Grade 12 diploma, including Grade 12 English comprehension, reading and writing, or equivalency
+- Ontario Secondary School Diploma (OSSD) or equivalent (Mohawk Academic Upgrading, GED) including Grade 12 English comprehension, reading and writing, or equivalency

 - Basic computer skills